-The From the Heart School Program is designed to:
+From the Heart School Program Objectives

 - 1. Raise awareness about the need for mobility in the world. - 2.
 Sensitize students and teachers to the issues and challenges faced by people with all types of intellectual, developmental and physical disabilities. - 3.
-To raise money to provide wheelchairs for those in need.
+Raise money to provide wheelchairs for those in need.

-As part of this program teachers will have access to the Ability Awareness Program (AAP), developed by San Ramon Valley Unified School District.
-The AAP is an interactive hands-on curriculum of 20 minute lesson plans designed for each grade that allows students to learn and understand the challenges and frustrations that they and others encounter.
+As part of this program, teachers will have access to the Ability Awareness Program (AAP), developed by San Ramon Valley Unified School District.
+The AAP is an interactive hands-on curriculum of 20-minute lesson plans designed for all grade levels (K-12) that allows students to learn and understand the challenges and frustrations that they and others encounter.
 Experiencing these challenges both physically and emotionally highlights the coping mechanisms that one may create to get through an ordinary task.
 Acknowledging that all people have different areas of expertise and areas of challenge helps to create a safer social environment.
-This program is meant to be fun, attention getting and presented with lots of energy.

-To date From the Heart wheelchair program has raised over \$230,000 in 51 schools representing over 48,000 students.
-This was enough to purchase more than 1,600 wheelchairs at \$150 each.
-More than 41 teachers, students and parents have joined us on wheelchair distribution trips to Peru, Honduras and Costa Rica the past two summers.
+To date From the Heart wheelchair program has raised almost \$500,000 in over 50 schools representing more than 50,000 students.
+This is enough money to provide more than 2,680 wheelchairs at a cost of \$200 each.
+Dozens of teachers, students, and parents have joined us on wheelchair distribution trips to Peru, Honduras and Costa Rica, Ecuador, Bolivia, Argentina, Mexico and Colombia in the past 8 summers.

-Our goal this year is to raise at least \$84,000 so that we can deliver another 560 wheelchairs in Latin America.
-Our delivery trips take place during the summer and include teachers, parents and students.
-More information about the distribution trip is available at www.wheelchairfoundation.org under Programs/From the Heart School Program.
+Our goal is each year is to raise at least \$112,000 so that we can deliver two containers equaling 560 wheelchairs to countries in Latin America.
+More information about the distribution trip is available at www.wheelchairfoundation.org/FTH.
+Or feel free to contact us at: communityoutreach@wheelchairfoundation.org